mattermost/docs/source/about/corporate-directory-integration.rst

 Future authentication methods
 -----------------------------

 Mattermost releases new improvements monthly.
 Several additional authentication methods are planned, but not yet scheduled.
-If you're an enterprise interested in deploying with an option not yet provided in our documentation, contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ to discuss further.
+If you're an enterprise interested in deploying with an option not yet provided in our documentation, talk to a `Mattermost Expert <https://mattermost.com/contact-sales/>`_ to discuss further.